vivitoon/sass/doc-src/SASS_CHANGELOG.md

   exposed by plugins must begin with a dash to distinguish them from official features.

+* There is a new {Sass::Script::Value::Helpers convenience API} for creating Sass values from within ruby extensions.

 ### Backwards Incompatibilities -- Must Read!

 * Sass will now throw an error when `@extend` is used to extend a selector